At a Glance - Volume of Cones

 A right cone has a diameter of 6 m and a height of 12 m.
 What is its volume?

 A cone has been removed from the inside of a square pyramid.
-Find the volume of the resulting solid.
+If the diameter of the cone's base has the same length as the pyramid's base, what's the volume of the resulting solid?

 Find the volume of the oblique cone.